 The world is changing.
 Innovations transform our nation, creating whole new industries and occupations.
 Every job of the future will require a basic understanding of math and science.
 Science and technology careers exist in a culture of inspiration, discovery, and innovation.
 Advances in technology will have a meaningful impact on the lives of every American.

 The U.S. has fallen from 3rd to 17th in the world in the number of college graduates in engineering programs.
 In the U.S., only 5% of science degrees are awarded in engineering, as compared with 50% in China.
-It is estimated that 400,000 engineers will be needed by 2014.
+It is estimated that 400,000 engineers will be needed in the near future.
 If it is not addressed, the expected shortage of skilled workers could decrease the nation's global competitiveness and result in a lack of expertise in mission-critical areas.